arkarsg/digitalgarden/content/Notes/CS3241/Notes/Rasterization.md

 ---

 # Modeling
-Modeling provides a *set of vertices* that specifies geometric objects.
+Modelling provides a *set of vertices* that specifies geometric objects.

-- [i] Examples of attributes at a vertex
+- Examples of attributes at a vertex
 	1. Color
 	2. Material
 	3. Vertex normal